------

 The art museum atmosphere of the DIA carries over into the DFT—quiet, formal, reserved.
 Carefully selected music sets the mood for the featured film.
 Before movies, a slide show on the DFT screen publicizes many of the fascinating events at the DIA, along with other arts-related activities like the Mosaic Youth Theatre of Detroit.

-Film presentations are so consistently choreographed that even the closing of the auditorium doors increases your anticipation for the featured film.
+Film presentations at the DFT are so consistently choreographed that even the closing of the auditorium doors increases your anticipation for the featured film.
 This formality is balanced by the youthful enthusiasm and edgy fashions of students from the nearby College for Creative Studies and Wayne State University.

 An exclusive feeling of community draws many DFT visitors to films that often are being shown for the first (and maybe only) time in the Detroit area.
 Attending the DFT can take on the air of an event, like a night at the opera.
 Patrons are often dressed up, perhaps because of a visit to a DIA art exhibit or a nice restaurant.